rvarago/rvarago.github.io/_drafts/2020-10-21-type-driven-designing-haskell-filter.md

 This snippet would erroneously compile in the former version of `buy` (with primitive integers), but correctly fail with a clear type-error due to type mismatch in the latter (with stronger types), such as:

-> Couldn't match expected type `ProductId` with actual type `Qtd'
+> Couldn't match expected type `ProductId` with actual type `Qtd`.

  Thereby preventing a bug from slipping in.

-By following a type-driven design approach, we have used types to express a plan (**what** we want to accomplish), then we implement the program (**how** we want to accomplish) in such a way that the types must be satisfied.
+By following a type-driven design approach, we have used types to express a plan (**what** we want to accomplish), then we implement the program (**how** we want to accomplish) in such a way that the types (plan) must be satisfied.
 The type-checker becomes our assistant and verifies properties along the process for us.

 However, that comes at a cost.
 Arguably, both type-signatures and implementations may have become more complex, and we mixed two concerns (predicate + transformation).
 Being pragmatic, sometimes a less precise design *may* serve us just as good.